 A distance mentoring approach is adopted to ensure a wider pool of mentoring opportunities are provided, mentors and mentees are drawn from all over the world and can participate in a manner flexible and suitable to their working environments.

-Enrollment to the scheme is through the AAS Ishango system (Go to System).
-Those with accounts may log in with their username (email address) and password.
-New users should contact firstname.lastname@example.org for set up.
+Enrollment to the scheme is through AAS Online Mentoring Platform Mentornet (https://aasciences.sfgmentornet.com/).
+Those with accounts may log in with their username and Password.

 Matching of mentees with mentors will account for the synergy between mentor’s areas of strength and mentee’s mentoring needs; any shared interests; alignment to one’s purpose; the willingness to develop a mutually beneficial mentoring relationship; and the availability of the mentors.

 Mentors and mentees can download here resources to prepare for the mentorship scheme.
 These resources include enrolment guidelines, a Mentors Guide, a Mentee's Guide, frequently asked questions, and tips on how to maintain effective distance mentoring relationships.

 For further information contact the AAS Mentoring Coordinators: firstname.lastname@example.org